jooonkim/ml/README.md

 # Joon Kim's ML Notes

 A repository of ML notes as I learn in public.
-Hosted on [Quarto](https://quarto.org) and GitHub Pages.
+Hosted using [Quarto](https://quarto.org) and GitHub Pages.

 This site separates my notes into: